lcp Skip to Main Content

 However, taking any dose of a medication when it is not prescribed can be very dangerous and result in harm to both the brain and body.

-Alcohol can worsen the effects of trazodone, and mixing the two can become dangerous.
+No. Alcohol can increase the sedative effects of trazodone, and mixing the two can become dangerous.

 Mixing alcohol with antidepressants like trazodone can not only make a person extremely drowsy but also make a person feel more depressed or anxious.